 The targets of Goal 2 also include “increase investment, also through enhanced international cooperation, in rural infrastructure, agricultural research and extension services, technology development and plant and livestock gene banks in order to enhance agricultural productive capacity in developing countries, in particular least developed countries.”
 In order to promote these investments which are key to end hunger as well as producing job opportunities and strengthening supply chains involving local producers, a balanced tax policy mix will need to be in place.

+In relation to indirect taxes, in their design, they can also account for lower rates in order to make essential goods more accessible to everyone.